ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching_merging.md

 our work on the `experiment` branch.
 We could correct the typo with a new commit in `experiment` but it doesn't fit in very well here - if we decide to discard our experiment then we also lose the correction.
 Instead it makes much more sense to create a correcting commit in `main`.
-First, move to (checkout) the main branch:
+First, switch to the main branch:

 ```sh
 git switch main